 The SEO analysis in Yoast SEO also gives you feedback on your SEO title and headings.
-This helps you keep them focused on the main topic of your text, making sure that readers instantly know what that part of your text is about.
+This helps you stay focused on the main topic of your text, making sure that readers instantly know what that part of your text is about.
 Using headings to boost the readability of your text this way helps you manage the expectations of your readers.

 Write a clear introduction

 When landing on a new page, people often have a quick look at the first few lines of text to get an idea of its content.
 We call these first few lines of text the introduction.
 The introduction gives you a bit more room to elaborate on what your page is about and what different topics you will discuss.
 Or perhaps what products people will find on this page.
 Do make sure to keep it short, as a long introduction can give readers the feeling that they have lots and lots of reading ahead.